Vita-App/Vita/README.md

 - [x] Inital Landing Page
 - [x] Linking MongoDB Database with the backend
-- [x] Sprinkling global state with Recoil-JS 💗 (highly recommend it as compared to redux if there are no complex state transactions happening)
+- [x] Sprinkling global state with Recoil (highly recommend it as compared to redux if there are no complex state transactions happening)
 - [x] Vita Meet
 - [x] Linking Vita Meet with caucus
 - [x] Infinite Scrolling on Search for Topics